Review: The Weeknd Delivers a Theatrical Show for Miami Fans | Miami New Times

 Photo by Michele Eve Sandberg/@micheleevephoto

-But the moment that had the entire stadium on its feet?
-When Future hit the stage for a surprise performance of "Low Life."
-The two played the 2016 collab with renewed energy, reminding the crowd just how deep Tesfaye's catalog and star power run.
-It's hard to imagine that an artist of this magnitude performed at intimate venues like Revolution Live back in 2012.
+But the moment that had the entire stadium on its feet was when Future hit the stage for a surprise performance of "Low Life."
+The two played the 2016 collab with renewed energy, reminding the crowd how deep Tesfaye's catalog and star power run.
+It's hard to imagine that an artist of this magnitude performed at intimate venues like Revolution Live in 2012.

 @prettyboycuh THE WEEKND BRINGS OUT FUTURE TO SURPRISE THE MIAMI CROWD🤯 #TheWeeknd #Future #Miami #AfterHoursTilDawnStadiumTour #HardRockStadium ♬ original sound - Cuh